Business Building

 Parting Thoughts

 For related questions, such as "Should a holding company be an LLC or S-Corp" we recommend contacting our business attorneys.
-They can help craft a structure which takes into account you and your family's interests.
+They can help craft a structure that takes into account you and your family's interests.
+If you have any questions about structuring your LLC, feel free to reach us through our contact form or call +1 (307) 683-0983.
+A member from our team of experienced paralegals will be available to assist you in navigating the process.

 Frequently Asked Questions

-A personal holding company is an LLC or Corporation designed to manage a personal's investments, which can be as narrow as only real estate or include a variety of asset classes such as equities, crypto, gold, etc.
+A personal holding company is an LLC or Corporation designed to manage personal investments, which can be as narrow as only real estate or include a variety of asset classes such as equities, crypto, gold, etc.

 An individual can, and often should, have a holding company.
 This company may then direct in investments with others, or solely for the purpose of the single individual.